marcelpetersen/mobil/_posts/2019-08-07-5-things-to-look-for-in-a-vehicle-sharing-software-provider.md

 By complete package we mean software, analytics AND hardware - an all-in-one solution.
 There’s no point wasting time and resources looking for separate analytics and/or hardware providers if your software provider can supply you with _all_ the tools you need to get your business successfully launched.
 That being said, if you pay attention to the other points mentioned above, you’ll probably end up considering a vehicle sharing software provider who offers a **complete package deal** anyway.

 There you have it, the five things to look for when selecting a vehicle sharing software provider.
 If you still have some questions or you’d like more information on how to start a vehicle sharing company, we’re here to help!
-Drop me a line any time at yannick.hippolyte@wundermobility.com.
+Drop me a line at yannick.hippolyte@wundermobility.com.